German Classic Ponies for sale on ehorses

-Use and characteristics of the Classic Pony
+Use and characteristics of German Classic Ponies

-Origin and history of breeding Classic Ponies
+Origin and history of breeding German Classic Ponies

-The foundation of the Deutsches Classic Pony breed dates to 1965.
+The foundation of the Deutsches Classic Pony breed dates back to 1965.
 The original stock for the breed came from the American Shetland Pony.
 With input from other breeds, the American Shetland has developed along very different lines to those of the original ponies of the Shetland Isles, being taller, more athletic and elegant.
 Early in the 1960s, breeders from the USA visited Germany, opening discussions with German breeders and introducing them to the qualities of their American Shetland Ponies.
-In 1961, pony breeder Diester Grober imported the first example of the breed, Jiggs, the US Champion for that year, into Germany with some broodmares.
+In 1961, pony breeder Diester Grober imported the first example of the breed, Jiggs, the US Champion for that year, to Germany with some broodmares.
 From these arrivals, a good all-round riding and competition pony developed for young people in Germany.
 For the first 35 years of the breed’s existence, it was known and described as a Shetland Pony, or the “Sporty Shetland Pony” in Germany.
-The German ponies, like their American counterparts, had always been able to register with the appropriate stud book in Britain.
+The German ponies, like their American counterparts, have always been able to register with the appropriate stud book in Britain.
 However, issues arose on the registration side in using the name “Shetland”, or describing the ponies in this way, since the American Shetland Pony has now moved far away from the Scottish phenotype.
 From the year 2000, the Shetland Pony Stud-Book Society would not allow full recognition to ponies with American bloodlines or ancestry.
 It was suggested that the German breeders could use the term “German Partbred Shetland Pony" (Deutsche Shetland Partbred), which had no appeal for the majority of breeders in Germany.
 Instead, from that time onward, they decided to call their breed the Classic Pony, describing it as “Ein Moderner Klassiker”, a modern classic.
-Since 2001 it has been recognised under its new name as a German breed, with its own breed society and standards.
+Since 2001 it has been recognized under its new name as a German breed, with its own breed society and standards.

-Classic Ponies in equestrianism
+German Classic Ponies in equestrianism

-Classic Ponies are friendly, appealing animals that can help to build confidence in young riders.
+Classic Ponies are friendly, appealing animals that can help building confidence in young riders.
 They are often ridden in lead-rein classes when youngsters are starting out.
 The ponies combine power and athleticism with good sense and willingness.
 All these qualities make them a good choice for young riders beginning in equestrian sports and activities.